src-d/blog/content/post/deduplicating_pga_with_apollo.md

 date: 2018-09-15
 title: "Deduplicating files in Public Git Archive"
 image: /post/deduplicating_pga_with_apollo/smile.png
-description: "We describe how we ran Apollo on PGA, in order to find communities of duplicate files."
+description: "We describe how we ran apollo on PGA, in order to find communities of duplicate files."
 categories: ["science", "technical"]
 draft: true
 ---